Menma vs. Shinachiku: Bamboo Shoots for Ramen

 When it comes to the topping or garnish for soy sauce-based Shoyu ramen,

 basics are roast pork slices Char-siu (チャーシュー), white fish cake with a pink spiral pattern Naruto (ナルト), and processed (seasoned) bamboo shoots Menma (メンマ), also known as Shinachiku (支那竹).

-Among them, Menma is also known as “Shina-Chiku (支那竹)”, and to get straight to the point, these words both refer to the same thing made by Lacto-fermenting a species of bamboo shoot called “Ma-Chiku (麻竹)”.
+Both Menma and Shinachiku refer to the same thing made by Lacto-fermenting a species of bamboo shoot called Machiko (麻竹).

-Menma or Shinachiku is originally a Chinese food and 99% of Japan’s domestic consumption of Menma comes from what was imported from China and other countries.
+They are a food of Chinese origin, and 99 percent of the domestic consumption in Japan comes from the ones imported from China and other countries.

-In fact, in 1946, Japan received a formal objection to the use of the term Shina from the Taiwanese government, for which reason the word Menma was newly created as a replacement for Shinachiku.
+In 1946, Japan received a formal objection to the term Shina from the Taiwanese government.
+As a result, the word Menma was newly created and became a replacement for Shinachiku.

 (Reference Page: Wikipedia メンマ )